Hello Lovely Lady

-HSI women can come across as snooty, anti-social, and aloof due to their reluctance to socialize and the inability to make small talk.
+HSI women can come across as snooty, anti-social, and aloof due to our reluctance to socialize and the inability to make small talk.

 Let’s set the stage for the differences between introverted and extroverted personality types.
-I have some totally extroverted friends who truly can’t function in life without going on girlie shopping trips and rounding the day off with a few drinks in a crowded bar talking drivel with some businessman, who’s hoping to score after a busy day at the office.
+I have some totally extroverted friends who truly can’t function in life without going on girlie shopping trips.

+They love to round the day off with a few drinks in a crowded bar talking drivel with some businessman, who’s hoping to score after a busy day at the office.

 No chance with my happily married friends, but they’re extroverts so they thoroughly relish playing the light-hearted flirting game.

 Firstly, HSI’s don’t usually like crowded places.
-Secondly, I hate idle chit-chat (give me a D & M any day), and thirdly, although I cover it well, I’m socially awkward.
+Secondly, they find it uncomfortable to make idle chit-chat (give me a D & M any day), and thirdly, although they cover it well, they are often socially awkward.

-Extroverts Crave Attention.
+Extroverts Crave Attention

 I don’t mean in a bad way.
 They wouldn’t get much pleasure from spending a quiet day just gardening or sitting on the couch with the cat and a good book.

 I love them, they’re uplifting, gregarious, and highly engaging.
 BUT, they also wear me out!

 Implications For A Highly Sensitive Personality

-Personally, it totally dominated how I behaved in my career as well as my personal life.
+What are some of the implications in life for a Highly Sensitive Introvert?
+In my case, it totally dictated how I behaved in my career as well as my personal life.

-I used to get comments from my colleagues and clients, about how confident I was and that’s one of the reasons why they said I did so well.
+Spending 20 years as a successful sales consultant in the corporate world, I used to get comments from my colleagues and clients, about how confident I was and that’s one of the reasons why they thought I did so well.